DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

           href: "#"
         - title: What to expect from your teacher training provider
           href: "#"
-        - title: What to expect from your teacher training mentor
+        - title: What to expect from your school-based mentor
           href: "#"
         - title: Timeline of your training
           href: "#"